Home grooming doesn’t come to an end now that most grooming salons are open again. Here are 6 expert tips on how to groom your dog at home.

 Here are my tips on how to groom your dog at home.

-Nail clipping is one of the many things that dog owners have had to have a go at for the first time during lockdown.
+Nail clipping is one of the many things that dog owners have had to have a go at for the first time during the lockdown.
 The fear of cutting the quick puts a lot of dog owners off of cutting their dog’s nails.
 This is fully understandable, however, sometimes we have to do things we aren’t comfortable with.
 You have to think about it differently… you’re actually helping your dog!
-Check my step by step guide to nail clipping here.
+Check my step-by-step guide to nail clipping here.

 Paw pads consist of a layer of pigmented skin, usually black or pink, as well as insulating fatty tissue.
 This fatty tissue gives your dog’s paws a bit of protection from colder surfaces in the winter.